SuperSafeWallet/SuperSafe-Docs/docs/intro.md

 - **Manage Assets**: Easily send, receive, and manage ETH and various ERC-20 compatible tokens across multiple networks
 - **Connect to dApps**: Interact with dApps using the latest EIP-1193 standard with **Smart Native Connection** for secure and straightforward connection
 - **Swap Tokens**: Enjoy gasless, MEV-protected token swaps via **Bebop integration** with partner fee sharing
-- **Prioritize Security**: With military-grade AES-256-GCM encryption, clear transaction/connection prompts, and user-controlled security settings
+- **Prioritize Security**: With enterprise-grade AES-256-GCM encryption, clear transaction/connection prompts, and user-controlled security settings
 - **Use Multiple Networks**: Switch between **SuperSeed** and **Optimism** (with 5 more networks planned)

 ## Key Features at a Glance